Social media monitoring helping the police with various cases

 “We were looking at friends and friends of friends of the suspects [in the other case], and we just happened to run across it,” Lieutenant Lisa Thomas, who heads the center that was founded two years ago, told the news source.
 “You have guys who are bragging about their crimes online.”

-By searching on social media sites, police may be able to prevent something horrible from happening.
+By searching on social media sites and using the Mobistealth cell phone spy software, police may be able to prevent something horrible from happening.
 For example, police discovered from the suspect of the recent shootings at a Chardon, Ohio, high school, T. J. Lane, wrote previous posts that may have hinted at what he was planning on doing.
 And as soon as a crime is committed, Facebook works to put the post down fast, according to the media outlet.